A little bit about me

 I home educate my 7 year old son, using a blend of Steiner Waldorf and permaculture education, with a whole lot of freedom, travel, being outdoors and radical unschooling thrown in there.
 He is thriving, and this has made my pre-conditioned idea of how education 'should' look for a child shift and open.
 It's a hard thing to let go of conventional ideas, especially since I don't always realise that I'm holding onto them in the first place, and it's been a transformative journey for both of us.
 You can read more about our home education/world schooling/unschooling in my blog pages.

 In December 2016 we decided it was time for more adventures, this time to Indonesia, New Zealand and Australia, where we spent 8 months exploring beaches, mountains, oceans and forests, feeding our wild hearts and souls.
 We stopped in to visit as many inspiring permaculture projects, people and eco-villages as we could along the way.
 (You can read more about these in my blog pages too).

-We returned to the UK in August 2017, where we are now based in Sheffield, Yorkshire, right on the edge of the peak district national park.
+We returned to the UK in August 2017, and we are now based in beautiful wild Pembrokeshire, south west Wales.